Our daughter was 16 when she started lobbying hard for a tattoo. Our quick, easy answer was an unequivocal, “NO!”

 Our primary concern was that her desire to get inked might be fleeting, but tattoos are forever.
 We also outlined other concerns such as safety, potentially limited employability, and possible regret over design or placement if she were to choose them so young.

 We weren’t alone in our concern over our teen getting tattooed.
-In a recent survey outlined by the Mott Poll Report, 27% of parents of teens age 16-17 years old indicated their teen asked them for permission to get a tattoo, and 5% of parents said their teen already had one.
+In a survey outlined by the Mott Poll Report, 27% of parents of teens age 16-17 years old indicated their teen asked them for permission to get a tattoo, and 5% of parents said their teen already had one.
 The survey found most parents of teens in this age group are adamantly opposed to their kids getting a tattoo; 75% stated they believe 18 or older should be the minimum age required for getting a tattoo without parental consent.
 Top concerns for parents over teen tattoos include possible infection or scarring, diseases like hepatitis or HIV, later regret, and negative judgment by potential employers.

 Unwilling to take no for an answer, our daughter continued to ask for a tattoo monthly, sometimes even weekly.
 We came to understand she was serious about her desire and highly committed to changing our minds.
 She knew we weren’t against tattoos in principle, as her father and I both sport ink, so she believed she could wear us down and convince us to capitulate.